Position: EU AI Act's Research Exemptions Can Break the Publication Norms of Major AI Conferences: Research Exceptions for AI

 \subsection{A Labyrinth of Exceptions}

 At first glance, the AI Act's commitment to the freedom of science and its aim of not undermining R\&D Activity (Rec.
-25) seems convincing --- after all, it contains several exceptions in favour of scientific research (Art.
+25) seems convincing --- after all, it contains several exceptions in favor of scientific research (Art.
 2(6), Rec.
 109), r\&d (Arts.
 2 (8), 3(63), 57-62) and open-source AI (Arts.
 2 (12), 53(3)).
-In its Digital Strategy, European Commission considers the AI Act as one of the policies promoting AI research and innovation, highlighting that "The regulation is not applicable to any activities related to AI research, testing, and development before it is marketed or put into operation."\cite{EUAIDigitalStrategy2025}.
-Mantelero shares this view, stating "that the AI Act is largely not applicable to research activities". \cite{Mantelero2025}.
+In its Digital Strategy, the European Commission considers the AI Act as one of the policies promoting AI research and innovation, highlighting that ``The regulation is not applicable to any activities related to AI research, testing, and development before it is marketed or put into operation"\cite{EUAIDigitalStrategy2025}.
+Mantelero shares this view, stating ``that the AI Act is largely not applicable to research activities"\cite{Mantelero2025}.

-However, we argue that the research exemptions of the AI Act are not drafted to account for some AI research practices, exposing researchers to a maze of exceptions, and considerable legal uncertainty about their obligations under the AI Act. (see Figure \ref{fig:exceptions}).\footnote{Please note that the Figure and our study does not account for rules on certain systems subject to transparency obligations (Art.
-50) or which concern researchers deployers of AI systems (Art.
-3(4)) We do not reflect on the AI Act's exceptions for AI developed for military, defense, and security purposes (Art.
-2(3)).} This system of relevant exceptions for researchers is explained in plain text in the following section.
+However, we argue that the research exemptions of the AI Act are not drafted to account for some AI research practices, exposing researchers to a maze of exceptions, and considerable legal uncertainty about their obligations under the AI Act.
+Scholars have called for clarification of the scope of the AI Act's research exceptions\cite{latil2025regulating}.
+In response, we devised a flowchart to support AI researchers' sense making of the Act's system research exceptions. (see Figure \ref{fig:exceptions}).\footnote{Please note that the Figure and our study does not account for rules on certain systems subject to transparency obligations (Art.
+50) or which concern researchers as deployers of AI systems (Art.
+3(4)) We do not reflect on the AI Act's exceptions for AI developed for military, defence, and security purposes (Art.
+2(3)).} This system of relevant exceptions for researchers is explained in plain text in the following section, which the Figure \ref{fig:exceptions} cross-references.

-Due to the misalignment of these exceptions with AI research practices, the act of publishing an AI system or model may trigger compliance obligations --- and legal liability under the Act.
+Due to the misalignment of these exceptions with AI research practices, the act of publishing an AI system or model may void the research exceptions and trigger compliance obligations --- and legal liability under the Act.
 Without legal measures and interpretations that create legal certainty for AI research, there is a risk that the AI Act will hinder scientific research and the practice of publishing AI systems or models alongside scientific publications.

 The discrepancy between the expected effect of research exceptions and their fit with the research practices of the AI research community may have originated from the lack of consideration for AI research practices throughout the AI Act's legislative process.
 The Act's impact on academic research was not reviewed \cite{IAAI2021}, and its earlier drafts were criticized for not containing research exemptions \citep{smuha2021eu, Amsterdampaper, bogucki2022ai}.
 The Act was refined throughout the legislative process to include the research exceptions analysed below \citep{AIAcomparison}.